cs-ed/edtech-plan-msrobertsGHS/README.md

 Gladstone High School is part of the East San Gabriel Valley SELPA (Special Education Local Plan Area).
 Our district provides services for students with visual impairments.
 Students with visual or print-based learning may still participate with text readers, however most programming languages have limited or no accessibility for text readers.

 Evolving Course Contexts
 The rapidly growing push for Computer Science Education in K-12 education is relatively new.
 The AP CS Principles course is the newest of the of the AP classes for students interested in computer science.
 It was introduced in 2016 and was the largest course launch in AP Program history.
 It is currently the fastest- growing AP class.
-Because AP Computer Science takes a more creative, hands-on approach it appeals to a larger, more diverse set of students.
+Because AP Computer Science takes a more creative, hands-on approach it appeals to a more diverse set of students.
 In 2019 the College Board announced changes to modify several aspects of the course.
 In 2020 the CS Principles course had revisions to it’s conceptual framework and assessments.
 It is likely that more revisions will evolve as the College Board incorporated feedback from K-12 and higher ed on ways to improve and update the course.
 In addition, the field of computer science itself is rapidly changing which could also lead to changes in the curriculum and assessment.

 Contingency Plans
 Distance Learning

 Connectivity

 ### Sources